Epskampie/nodereload/README.md

 # nodereload

-NodeReload is a simple LiveReload implementation using node.js for Windows 7.
+NodeReload is an simple alternative LiveReload implementation for Windows 7 using node.js.
 It allows you to use the LiveReload browser extensions without the LiveReload native program.

 This is intended to be a temporary fix, until the LiveReload binaries for Windows are up to scratch.